 Designed to provide an informative initiation into the discipline of illustration, this course includes information on the history of illustration, and instruction and demonstration of traditional and digital techniques.
 Students learn to be adept at variety of media and investigate the role of the artist as storyteller, problem-solver, symbol-maker, and social/cultural reporter.

 A continuation of Illustration I, this course is more challenging.
 The course includes media demonstrations and a continuation of discussion of historical and contemporary illustrators.
 Emphasis is on the elements that form strong visual ideas.Prerequisite: IL 200

-In this course, students explore how illustration applies to our youngest audiences.
-Whether for toys, games, books, apps, apparel, room decor, or any other area, illustrating for children requires both playfulness and thoughtful communication.
-Projects explore a range of formats, familiar and new, and will challenge students to explore, teach, and play as they illustrate.
+Students explore how illustration applies to our youngest audiences.
+Whether for toys, games, books, apps, apparel, room décor, or any other area, illustrating for children requires both playfulness and thoughtful communication.
+Projects explore a range of formats, familiar and new, and challenges students to explore, teach, and play as they illustrate.

-In this class students learn to use color to create mood, time and place, emphasis, temperature, drama, etc. They explore objective versus subjective color, psychological color, monochromatic schemes, complementary color schemes and other color arrangements.
-They also learn how to build suspense with color, create empathy, amuse, disturb, delight, etc.
+Students learn to use color to create mood, time and place, emphasis, temperature, drama, etc. They explore objective versus subjective color, psychological color, monochromatic schemes, complementary color schemes and other color arrangements.
+They also learn how to build suspense with color, create empathy, amuse, disturb, and delight.